 - Factors that encourage and discourage creativity

 Working with others to promote positive change, graduates from this program will be able to pursue employment in nonprofit, business, or governmental organizations.
 By understanding, conducting, and critically analyzing psychological research, graduates will be able to bring innovative approaches to their work and research.
-By examining challenges with a holistic perspective, our graduates are able to combine critical, empathetic, and creative thinking with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness.
+By examining challenges with a holistic perspective, our Master’s in Creativity Studies Specialization graduates are prepared to combine critical, empathetic, and creative thinking with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness.

 More program information can be found in our academic catalog.